vsvdevua/aws/README.md

 # Aws

-to use with API Gateway Authorizer with IdToken and group based access
+to use with function url or API Gateway without Authorizer with AccessToken and group based access

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.